baldurk/renderdoc/docs/getting_started/quick_start.rst

 The frame marker hierarchy is top-down in this case, and can be expanded or collapsed by clicking on each section.
 In this image, "Render Scene" and "Toon shading draw" are both expanded, but the other sections remain collapsed.
 Each drawcall is rendered as a blue pip underneath the section of the hierarchy that it is a child of.
 The current drawcall (if visible) is rendered as a green circle.

-There is a vertical line around the current drawcall, as well as a |flag_green| above, and a grey outline around the event where the mouse is hovering.
+There is a vertical line around the current drawcall, as well as a |flag_green| above, and a gray outline around the event where the mouse is hovering.

 When the currently selected texture is used in the frame, each drawcall that references it draws a marker below the bar.
 A purple marker indicates that the drawcall at that point is writing to the texture, and a green marker indicates that it is reading.
 If the markers are too close together they will space themselves to be readable and will not necessarily line up to a particular drawcall unless you zoom in.